Leading the way in energy transition process

 The effort of the team that worked together to bring these challenges to fruition was rewarded by the great interest Pietro Fiorentini received when requests for support began arriving from historical clients in the natural gas world, eager to learn more about the opportunities that hydrogen brings.

-The hydrogen laboratory is designed to work with hydrogen gas from the generator, located upstream of the facility, and with normal gas coming from gas network.
+The Hydrogen Innovation Lab is designed to work with hydrogen gas from the generator, located upstream of the facility, and with normal gas coming from gas network.
 The practice of working with two gases, specifically hydrogen and natural gas, mixing them in varying percentages, is called hydrogen blending.
 The parameters to be considered for hydrogen blending are mainly pressure, temperature, flow rate, and humidity of the mixture.

 Because hydrogen and natural gas have different inlet pressures, there are two separate lines that make an initial pressure jump so that almost identical mixing pressures and temperatures are achieved.
 Hydrogen blending is handled through a mixing station consisting of three mass flow controllers, two on the hydrogen line and one on the natural gas line: these are flow meters connected to a electrovalve with continuous regulation.
 Once the desired mixture is set, the control system precisely adjusts the opening of the valves to ensure the correct flow rates on the two branches of the circuit and keep the final mixture balanced.
 The laboratory is designed to be able to generate any mixture between the two gases, up to and including working exclusively with hydrogen.